Orgzales/UnityFakeFriendships/README.md

 # Step 2:
 	- Make offical testing map and test NPCs
 	- Configure director for spawning levels and classes
+	- Offically create an place holder prefabs
+	- Clean up all scripts and files
+	- Keep bug check and debug active for now
 # Step 3:
 	- Once scripts have been figured out and organize start multiplayer
 	- Find way to have connections through multiplayer